 Intelligence, Temperament and Personality Traits of the Blue Tzu Heeler

 This dog is a very expressive and intelligent creature.
-Their faces can express a wide range of emotion, and you can easily tell what they are feeling or thinking about by just glancing at their faces.
+Their faces can express a wide range of emotions, and you can easily tell what they are feeling or thinking about by just glancing at their faces.

 They are quick learners and are inherently people-pleasers.